louMoxy/project-nightingale/content/_index.md

   block: one-column-1
   alignment: centered
   has_padding: true
+  content: <strong>I was part of Project Nightingale when it was using the uMotif
+    app.
+Is there a way that I can migrate my historic data to My Arthritis? </strong>The team at My Arthritis can absolutely try to migrate this for you!
+Please reach out to <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
-  content: <strong>Do I have to own a fitness device or fitness app to participate?</strong>
-    No, not at all.
-Any data that we can gather will prove useful so please do participate even if you do not have access to a fitness app or device.<br><strong>Which apps or devices are compatible with the UMotif app?</strong> Although you don’t have to synchronise an app or device, there are many that are compatible should you wish.<br><strong>Do I need to use the app regularly?</strong><br>Yes, please.
-    We’re hoping for a 3-month trial with as much data as possible so please complete daily.<br><strong>Do I need to add my information at the same time each day?</strong>
-    Ideally yes so that we can see an patterns.
-If you’d like to complete the motif retrospectively you can change the time of the entry during the update stage at the bottom of the page.<br><strong>Will I be reminded to complete the app?</strong>
-    Yes reminders sent daily at 1830.<br><strong>If I’m tracking the affect of my menstrual cycle, how can I capture where in my cycle I am?</strong> Please use the daily diary to capture this information.<br>If you have any general questions about the study please email us at <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
+    and one of our team will be in touch.<strong><br>Do I have to own a fitness device or fitness app to participate?</strong> No, not at all.
+Any data that we can gather will prove useful so please do participate even if you do not have access to a fitness app or device.<br><strong>Which apps or devices are compatible with the My Arthritis app?</strong> Although you don’t have to synchronise an app or device, there are many that are compatible should you wish.<br><strong>Do I need to use the app regularly?</strong><br>Yes, please.
+We’re hoping for a 3-month trial with as much data as possible so please complete daily.<br><strong>Do I need to add my information at the same time each day?</strong> Ideally yes so that we can see an patterns.
+If you’d like to complete the motif retrospectively you can change the time of the entry during the update stage at the bottom of the page.<br><strong>Will I be reminded to complete the app?</strong> Yes reminders sent daily at 1830.<br><strong>If I’m tracking the affect of my menstrual cycle, how can I capture where in my cycle I am?</strong> Please use the daily diary to capture this information.<br>If you have any general questions about the study please email us at <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
     and we’ll be happy to help in any way we can.
   headline: Frequently asked questions
   textAlignment: left